nouiz/jetpack/README.md

 * Once Boot2Docker has been installed, launch it from Spotlight
 * In the terminal window with the title "Boot2Docker for OSX" go to the jetpack directory and start the build process

 To build an individual image, provide it as an arguement to the build.sh script.
-Currently the following individual builds are supported: deeplearning4j, graphlab, h2o, julia, theano, torch7 & vw

 ```
 ./build.sh julia (or theano, graphlab, h2o, mllib ...)